felixludos/omni-fig/README.rst

 Contributions
 -------------

-Contributions are very welcome!
+Feedback and contributions are very welcome!
 Please feel free to open an issue or pull request.

 ..
 Here's a list of features and extensions in the works: